-We have implemented and maintain various information security processes designed to identify, assess and manage material risks from cybersecurity threats to our critical computer networks, third party hosted services, communications systems, hardware and software, and our critical data, including intellectual property, confidential information that is proprietary, strategic or competitive in nature, and clinical trial data ("Information Systems and Data").
+We have implemented and maintain various information security processes designed to identify, assess and manage material risks from cybersecurity threats to our critical computer networks, third-party hosted services, communications systems, hardware and software, and our critical data, including intellectual property, confidential information that is proprietary, strategic or competitive in nature, and clinical trial data ("Information Systems and Data").

-Our information security function, which includes our Executive Director of Information Technology ("IT") and third-party service providers, helps identify, assess, and manage the Company's cybersecurity threats and risks.
-Our information security function identifies and assesses risks from cybersecurity threats by monitoring and evaluating our threat environment using various methods including, for example conducting audits, evaluating threats, and performing vulnerability assessments.
+Our information security function, which includes our Vice President of Information Technology ("IT") and third-party service providers, legal department and security committee, helps identify, assess, and manage the Company's cybersecurity threats and risks.
+Our information security function identifies and assesses risks from cybersecurity threats by monitoring and evaluating our threat environment using various methods including, for example: using automated tools, conducting audits, evaluating threats, and performing vulnerability assessments.

-Depending on the environment, systems, and data at issue, we implement and maintain various technical, physical, and organizational measures, processes, and policies designed to manage and mitigate material risks from cybersecurity threats to our Information Systems and Data, including, for example: incident detection and response, access controls, employee training, penetration testing, and systems monitoring.
+Depending on the environment, systems, and data at issue, we implement and maintain various technical, physical, and organizational measures, processes, and policies designed to manage and mitigate material risks from cybersecurity threats to our Information Systems and Data, including, for example: cybersecurity insurance, physical security, incident detection and response, access controls, employee training, penetration testing, and systems monitoring.

 Our assessment and management of material risks from cybersecurity threats are integrated into the Company's overall risk management processes.
-For example, our Executive Director of IT, works with management to prioritize our risk management processes and mitigate cybersecurity threats that are more likely to lead to a material impact to our business.
+For example, our Vice President of IT, works with management to prioritize our risk management processes and mitigate cybersecurity threats that are more likely to lead to a material impact to our business.

-We use third-party service providers to assist us from time to time to identify, assess, and manage material risks from cybersecurity threats, including for example managed cybersecurity service providers, penetration testing firms, and cybersecurity consultants.
+We use third-party service providers to assist us from time to time to identify, assess, and manage material risks from cybersecurity threats, including for example: cybersecurity software providers, managed cybersecurity service providers, penetration testing firms, and cybersecurity consultants.

 We use third-party service providers to perform a variety of functions throughout our business, such as contract research organizations, contract manufacturing organizations, and supply chain resources.
-We have a vendor management process to manage cybersecurity risks associated with our use of these providers.
-The process includes risk assessments for certain vendors and reviewing security assessments and reports.
-Depending on the nature of the services provided, the sensitivity of the Information Systems and Data at issue, and the identity of the provider, our vendor management process may involve different levels of assessment designed to help identify cybersecurity risks associated with a provider.
+We have a vendor management process to manage cybersecurity risks associated with certain of these providers.
+Depending on the nature of the services provided, the sensitivity of the Information Systems and Data at issue, and the identity of the provider, our vendor management process may involve different levels of diligence designed to help identify cybersecurity risks associated with a provider such as risk assessments and reviewing security assessments and reports.

 For a description of the risks from cybersecurity threats that may materially affect the Company and how they may do so, see our risk factors under Part 1.
 Item 1A.
-Risk Factors in this Annual Report on Form 10-K, including the risk factor entitled: If our information technology systems or those third parties upon which we rely, or our data, are or were compromised, we could experience adverse consequences resulting from such compromise, including but not limited to regulatory investigations or actions; litigation; fines and penalties; disruptions of our business operations; reputational harm; loss of revenue or profits; material disruption of our product development programs; and other adverse consequences.
+Risk Factors in this Annual Report on Form 10-K, including the risk factor entitled: If our information technology systems or those third parties with whom we work, or our data, are or were compromised, we could experience adverse consequences resulting from such compromise, including but not limited to regulatory investigations or actions; litigation; fines and penalties; disruptions of our business operations; reputational harm; loss of revenue or profits; material disruption of our product development programs; and other adverse consequences.